 I hate to iron, it takes a lot of time and effort plus the ironing board takes a lot of space.
-A hand steamer is the perfect solution.
+A hand steamer is a perfect solution.
 Only a minute to steam a shirt!
 Bonus: it doesn't damage the fabrics, even the most delicate.
-Winner!

 Goals I am still working on:

 -Put out of sight all the everyday items to have my surfaces almost free of items.
-This is most difficult part for me as I am a super practical person, I just want to have everything I need at hand reach but at the same time I visually don't like seeing stuff out.
+This is the most difficult part for me as I am a super practical person, I just want to have everything I need at hand but at the same time, I visually don't like seeing stuff out.

--Be more organised with my computer files, my Iphone memory and emails.
+-Be more organised with my computer files, my iPhone memory and emails and prevent digital clutter.

 -Gift experiences instead of actual items to make nice memories with my loved ones.